 There is a plethora of gay and gay friendly clubs where you can let it all hang out.

 Minimum driving age is 18.

-A valid U.S., Canadian, Australian, EU driver's license is acceptable for driving in Romania for 90-days from the date of entry into the country.
+A valid EU (country) driver's license is valid for driving in Romania.

 Driving is on the right side of the road.